 Comedy & Shows in Amsterdam

 Amsterdam Magic Show – Monthly magic and comedy show with international performers.
-At Boom Chicago’s Rozentheater, Rozengracht in Amsterdam, Tuesday 2 Jul 2019 at 2000.
+At Boom Chicago’s Rozentheater, Rozengracht in Amsterdam, expected Tuesday 7 Jul 2020 at 2000.
 Book Amsterdam Magic Show tickets here

 Boom Chicago – Comedy and improv show held Wed – Sat and playing at Rozentheater on Rozengracht.
 Book here